-Your doctoral advisor should be the central relationship that you seek to build during your program of study.
+The PhD in Electrical and Computer Engineering program follows the education model of an apprenticeship.
+As such, your doctoral advisor should be the central relationship that you seek to build during your program of study.
 It is essential that you seek your advisor's input on all major decisions related to your program of study.
 Your advisor should become your most trusted mentor.